palmerg/mureil-ga/trunk/README.txt

 Options are:
 -f config-file - you can have as many of these as you like.
 They will accumulate the configs
 	with later files taking precedence.
+See 'batch files' below for an example of this.

 --iterations count - set the number of iterations to do --seed seed - set the random seed.